rapid7/guardian/README.md

 ##### Downstream
-Guardian rewrites redirects from the upstream application to use the Guardian URL (similar to Nginx's [proxy_redirect](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_redirect) directive.
+Guardian rewrites redirects from the upstream application to use the Guardian URL (similar to Nginx's [proxy_redirect](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_redirect) directive).
 The downstream configuration section contains the browser visible URL for your application.

 Configuration parameters are defined in NodeJS's